knative/docs/README.md

 Your help and feedback is always welcome!

-If you find an issue let us know, either by clicking the `Create Issue` on any of the website pages, or by directly opening an [issue](https://github.com/knative/docs/issues/new/choose) here in the repo.
+If you find an issue please let us know, either by clicking the `Create Issue` on any of the website pages, or by directly opening an [issue](https://github.com/knative/docs/issues/new/choose) here in the repo.

-If you have a question that you can't find an answer to, we would also like to hear about that too.
+If you have a question that you can't find an answer to, we would also like to hear about that.
 In addition to our docs, you can also reach out to the community for assistance.
-For example, ask a documentation specific question on the `#knative-documentation` channel in [Slack](https://cloud-native.slack.com/archives/C04LY5G9ED7).
+For example, ask a documentation-specific question on the `#knative-documentation` channel in [Slack](https://cloud-native.slack.com/archives/C04LY5G9ED7).

 Also see the [Knative community resource pages](https://knative.dev/docs/community/)